Do toy kitchens hold any special value for kids?

-Parents who know the value of true physical play will give anything to make sure their kids don’t spend much time with TV or mobile phones.
+Parents who know the value of true physical play will give anything to make sure their kids don’t spend too much time with TV or mobile phones.
 Play kitchens offer plenty of options in this regard.
 A child can create a different scenarios that will occupy his time positively.

 Your boy can prepare imaginary meals for the family now and the next minute, he is a celebrity chef.
 Your girl can tell you she is busy doing her play dishes and the next instance, she is preparing treats for her dog.

-Many play kitchens come with lots of engaging features that your child can play with them for hours on end.
+Many play kitchens come with lots of engaging and realistic features that your child can play with them for hours on end.

 It helps with fine motor skills